 Telephone: 0115 915 2705

-Chalara dieback of ash is a serious disease of ash trees caused by a fungus called Chalara fraxinea.
-The disease causes leaf loss and crown dieback in affected trees and usually leads to tree death.
+Chalara ash dieback is a serious disease of ash trees caused by a fungus called Hymenoscyphus fraxineus.
+The disease causes leaf loss and crown dieback in affected trees and will lead to an estimated 80% death of the UK ash tree population.
 It is potentially a very serious threat.
-It has caused widespread damage to ash populations in continental Europe, including estimated losses of between 60 and 90 per cent of Denmark's ash trees.

 Urban Forest Strategy

-The Nottingham Urban Forest Strategy is a key document for the city setting out a framework for the planning and management of the city's urban forest.
-The City Council are committed to the high quality and proactive management of its tree stock and has defined its vision for the future of trees and woodlands in the city as Create an urban forest that is managed sustainably for the benefit of Nottingham's communities.
-The strategy document can be downloaded below.
+The Nottingham Urban Forest Strategy 2012-2020 is a key document for the city setting out a framework for the planning and management of the city's urban forest.
+The City Council are committed to the high quality and proactive management of its tree stock and has defined its vision for the future of trees and woodlands in the city.
+The Urban Forest Strategy is currently being reviewed to include a specific Tree Planting Assessment to indicate the most important areas to focus tree planting in the city.
+The 2012-202 strategy document can be downloaded below.